fredcallaway/eyeplan-experiment/README.md

 pip install -r requirements.txt
 ```

+You are likely to run into problems installing psychopy as it has many dependencies.
+The most common issue is caused by not having HDF5 installed, which leads to a pip error when installing the tables package.
+The solution to this is to install HDF5.

+- install homebrew (https://brew.sh/) if you don't already have it
+- `brew install hdf5`

 The experiment is only known to work with Python 3.10 running on macOS.

 ## Running the experiment